 Leg Three 1.86 miles

-An Ekiden is a Japanese style team relay race.
+The Warrior Relay is an ekiden style relay.
 What makes an ekiden different than what we popularly know as a relay race, is the fact that the team time as a whole is registered and individual time within the team is not.
 Like a relay, team members are distributed along the course, each running their section of the run.
-Each runner passes a sash that is worn over the shoulder, to each progressive runner.
-The sash carries the team timing chip.
+Each runner passes a timing bracelet that is worn to each progressive runner.
+The bracelet carries the team timing chip.

 Why an ekiden in the Warrior Run?
 An ekiden is a pure team event, where each participant must be a part of the team.
 Like a military team, each participant will succeed or fail with the entire team.